-In this video above, I unbox the Quieton earbuds, and then test them in my home for several days.
-It’s a long video, as I wanted to cover them in depth.
+In the video above, I unbox the Quieton earbuds, and then test them in my home for several days to give them a thorough test during the day and night.

 Hi, I’m Ethan green from nosleeplesnights.com, and in this video I’m going to unbox and test out the Quieton earbuds.